Army of God (militant organization)

-Army of God (AOG) is an American Christian terrorist organization, members of which have perpetrated anti-abortion violence.
+Army of God (AOG) is an American Christian militant organization, members of which have perpetrated anti-abortion violence.
 According to the Department of Justice and Department of Homeland Security's joint Terrorism Knowledge Base, the Army of God is an active underground terrorist organization in the United States.
 In addition to numerous property crimes, the group has committed acts of kidnapping, attempted murder, and murder.
 The AOG was formed in 1982 and, while sharing a common ideology and tactics, the group's members claim that they rarely communicate with each other; this is known more formally as leaderless resistance.
 The group forbids those who wish to "take action against babykilling abortionists" from discussing their plans with anyone in advance.

 Actions

 The earliest documented incidence of the Army of God being involved with anti-abortion activity occurred in 1982.
 Three men stating that they were the "Army Of God" kidnapped Hector Zevallos, a doctor who performed abortions, and his wife, Dr. Rosalee Jean, and held them hostage.
 The hostages were released unharmed after eight days.
 The "East Coast division" of the AOG claimed responsibility when three men, including Michael Bray, planted bombs at seven abortion clinics in Maryland, Virginia, and Washington, D.C. in 1985.

 In 1993, Shelley Shannon, a very active member of the Army of God, was found guilty of the attempted murder of George Tiller and sentenced to eleven years in prison.
 The following year, Shannon was sentenced to an additional 20 years in prison on charges of arson, interference with commerce by force and interstate travel in aid of racketeering in connection to her participation in several fires and acid attacks on abortion clinics.
 She was released in 2018.
 George Tiller was later assassinated in 2009 by Scott Roeder during a Sunday church service.
 Roeder admired Shannon greatly and had visited her many times while she was in prison.
 That same year, law enforcement officials found the Army of God Manual, a tactical guide to arson, chemical attacks, invasions and bombings buried in Shelley Shannon's backyard.
 Paul Jennings Hill was found guilty of the murder of both John Britton and clinic escort James Barrett.
 The AOG claimed responsibility for Eric Robert Rudolph's 1997 nail bombing of abortion clinics in Atlanta and Birmingham as well as an Atlanta lesbian bar.
 The group is also responsible for sending a death threat via letter to former Supreme Court Justice Harry Blackmun, who wrote the majority opinion for Roe v.
 Wade.